Will Davison: Team Dynamik

-In 2004, Will made his first appearance in Australia's premier touring car series, V8 Supercars, driving a third car for Team Dynamik at Winton.
+In 2004, Davison made his first appearance in Australia's premier touring car series, V8 Supercars, driving a third car for Team Dynamik at Winton.
 However, it was an inauspicious debut as he only managed to complete a single lap before retiring.
 He then reappeared in the next round at Oran Park before co-driving with Dale Brede in the endurance events, the Sandown 500 and Bathurst 1000, with the latter event marking his final appearance of the season.

 Dick Johnson Racing

-In 2005, Will was not able to find a full-time drive.
+In 2005, Davison was not able to find a full-time drive.
 However, he did appear at Sandown and Bathurst, where he drove for Dick Johnson Racing, co-driving with Steven Johnson in the No. 17 Westpoint Falcon.
 By mid-November 2005, Davison had been signed as a full-time driver for Dick Johnson Racing, set to pilot the team's No. 18 Falcon in 2006.

 For Davison, 2006 was a quiet year as Davison was plagued by technical difficulties.
 He recorded only modest results, with a fourth place with team-mate Steven Johnson at Sandown being his lone highlight.
 He finished 19th in the championship.
 In 2007, Davison continued to drive the No. 18 Falcon under the team's new naming rights sponsor, Jim Beam.
 In the 2007 endurance races, Davison partnered with Steven Johnson for the third straight year, with the duo scoring a third place at Bathurst.
-He finished 10th in the championship.
+He finished tenth in the championship.

 Davison remained at the team to race the No. 18 Falcon in 2008, winning his first championship race and round at Eastern Creek Raceway the second round of 2008.
 It was the team's first round victory in seven years.
-Davison also scored a further 2 podiums in the year, one of these with teammate Steven Johnson at the Phillip Island 500.
-He finished a career-high 5th in the championship.
+Davison also scored a further two podiums in the year, one of these with teammate Steven Johnson at the Phillip Island 500.
+He finished a career-high fifth in the championship.